 After closing the sale of the property, you should send a letter to the tenant regarding the sale and where they should direct the payments moving forward.

 A more personal approach would be introducing the tenant to the new owner of the property.
 If the tenant only deals with the property manager and not the new owner, there's no need for this.

-Selling rental property with a tenant in it in Wyoming can be overwhelming when you initially think about it.
-Hopefully this guide sparked ideas to help you have a smoother rental property sale.
+Selling rental property with a tenant in it can be overwhelming when you initially think about it.
+Hopefully this guide sparked ideas to help you have a smoother Wyoming rental property sale.

 If in case you're still facing difficulties, it would be best to sell to a real estate investor.
 They would gladly accept being the new landlord of your old tenants or getting the tenants out of the property.
 Plus, they won't ask you to make repairs before closing.

 Here at Sell My House Fast, we give fair cash offers to rental properties with tenants in it.
 What's more, we don't charge fees, and we even cover closing costs!